nodeca/nodeca/README.md

 Here are ton's of reasons, why Nodeca started:

 1. __Easy development/maintenance__.
-No ancient manual downloads of php sources, missed upgrades and other.
+No ancient manual downloads of php sources, boring upgrades and missed security fixes.
 Just use github, Luke!
-And node's npm.
+And node.js's npm.

 2. __Very fast, scaleable to infinity__.
 Forget about CPU load.
 Just add one more shard, when db is out of space.
 We use MongoDB, wich makes sharding/replication trivial,